-The as-yet-unnamed EV will be twinned with the 2019 Volkswagen ID hatch, thanks to shared VW Group MEB underpinnings that will also be used by Skoda's first purpose-built electric SUV, which will itself take inspiration from its Vision E concept.
+The at-yet-unnamed EV will be twinned with the 2019 Volkswagen ID hatch, thanks to shared VW Group underpinnings.
+That platform will also be used by Skoda's first purpose-built electric SUV, which will take inspiration from its Vision E concept.

-This range, which equates is to 311 miles, is the same figure quoted by Skoda and VW for their upcoming EVs.
+Seat says the EV will "feature a range of 500km".
+That range, which equates to 311 miles, is the same figure quoted by Skoda and VW for their upcoming EVs.

 Seat is on a roll but can the Arona, its new junior SUV, cut it in such an ultra-competitive class?

 Porsche Boxster T 2019 first drive review - hero front

 25 FEBRUARY 2019